 Egypt's New Kingdom

-With the reunification of Egypt by the southerner Ahmose (Kamose died before it was united) and the expulsion of the Hyksos, Egypt began a new period of prosperity under the 18th dynasty.
-At this time there was a great deal of trade with West Asia, and Egyptian armies even conquered much of Israel and Syria, though they were constantly fighting the Hittites and Assyrians to keep control of it.
-Great temples were built all over Egypt.
+February 2017 - With the reunification of Egypt by the southerner Ahmose (Kamose died before it was united) and the expulsion of the Hyksos, Egypt was rich again starting about 1500 BC, under the 18th dynasty pharaohs.
+(Egyptians started counting a new dynasty whenever the pharaoh was not related to the previous pharaoh; this was the 18th time they had changed families since about 3000 BC, at the beginning of the Old Kingdom.)
+During the New Kingdom there was a great deal of trade with West Asia, and Egyptian armies even conquered much of Israel and Syria, though they were constantly fighting the Hittites and Assyrians to keep control of it.
+The pharaohs built great temples all over Egypt.

 In 1303 BC a new northern dynasty or family of Pharaohs took over, the 19th Egyptian dynasty.
 Their first king, Rameses, moved the capital back to Memphis in the north.
 Priests became very powerful.
 Fighting with the Hittites in West Asia continued, but also a lot of trade.
 This is the time when the Bible says the Jews were slaves in Egypt.

-The 20th dynasty Pharaohs, around 1200 BC, continued the same policies, and were all called Rameses.
-There were many attacks on Egypt, first from Libya to the west and then from West Asia, by a group that the Egyptians called the Sea Peoples.
+The 20th dynasty Pharaohs, around 1200 BC, continued the same policies.
+They were all called Rameses.
+These pharaohs fought off many attacks on Egypt, first from Libya to the west and then from West Asia, by a group that the Egyptians called the Sea Peoples.
 The Hittites were destroyed, though around 1100 BC the Egyptians fought off the Sea Peoples in a great naval battle.
 But the trouble in West Asia seems to have caused a general economic depression in the whole Eastern Mediterranean and West Asia, and soon afterwards the New Kingdom collapsed.

 The Oxford History of Ancient Egypt, by Ian Shaw (2002).